Ground Mustard to Spice up Your Cooking

-Whether incorporated as part of a dry rub, or stirred into a homemade salad dressing or soup ground mustard has a distinct flavor that can liven up your recipes.
-Mustard is found in cuisines worldwide, but it particularly spices up foods from the Caribbean, Mediterranean and India.
+Whether incorporated as part of a dry rub, or stirred into a homemade salad dressing or soup, ground mustard has a distinct flavor that can liven up your recipes.
+Mustard is found in cuisines worldwide, but it particularly spices up foods from the Caribbean, the Mediterranean region, and India.
 Wikipedia reports that it is "one of the most popular and widely used spices and condiments in the world."

 Let's take a look at the history of the mustard spice and consider how you can use mustard in your cooking to add new, unexpected flavors to your meals.
 For the Martha Stewarts of the bunch (and that would not include yours truly) you can even grow your own plants from mustard seeds.
 Heck, anyone can grow cilantro.... but you can be the mustard master!

 It Started with a Mustard Seed

 Ground mustard spice is created by taking the seeds from several different species of mustard plants (two black and one white), and grinding them into a fine dust with a mortar and pestle.
 A coarser grind can be used to create "stone ground" mustard, which you'll find at your local gourmet cooking store.
 In fact, you can even store whole mustard seeds in your spice rack.
 Any ordinary coffee or spice grinder can be used to break down whole seeds for a wide variety of recipes.